porech/roborock-oucher/README.md

 - Roborock S5
 - Roborock S6

 It should work on any Roborock/Xiaomi Mi Vacuum Cleaner: if you successfully use it on other models please let us know by adding an issue so we can add it to the list.
-Don't be too scared to try if you don't have a compatible model: the software just reads a log file and doesn't make any modification to the system, so the worst thing that can happen is just that it doesn't work.
+Don't be too scared to try if you don't have a compatible model: the software just reads a log file and doesn't make any modification to the system, so the worst thing that can happen is that it doesn't work.
 The screams, not the robot ;)

 In all of this README I will talk about "Roborock" to mention the robot.
 This is just for simplicity: the instructions apply to all the compatible models.